puppetlabs/puppet-docs/source/puppet/4.5/reference/system_requirements.markdown

 {% include agent_lifecycle.md %}

-## Platforms With Packages
+## Platforms with packages

-Puppet 4.4 and all of its prerequisites run on the following platforms, and Puppet provides official packages in [Puppet Collections](./upgrade_minor.html#puppet-collections-and-upgrading).
+Puppet 4.5 and all of its prerequisites run on the following platforms, and Puppet provides official packages in [Puppet Collections](./upgrade_minor.html#puppet-collections-and-upgrading).

-### Red Hat Enterprise Linux (and Derivatives)
+### Red Hat Enterprise Linux (and derivatives)

 {% include pup43_platforms_redhat_like.markdown %}